 Costa Rican Travel Tip: Many popular destinations throughout Costa Rica involve lengthy car or bus rides to get to.
 You’ll need to travel through some towns which may be very poor and can appear third-world.
 That being said, be mindful of your surroundings and expect traffic laws to be ignored in some areas.
-Depending how skilled of a driver you are, you may want to consider private transportation, public or tourist buses to get around.
+Depending on how skilled of a driver you are, you may want to consider private transportation, public or tourist buses to get around.

 Taking a Bus

 There are over 160 destinations in Costa Rica that can be accessed via Public Bus.
-Note that prices vary — a 5 hour ride may cost around $70 — and tickets most often need to be purchased in person.
+Note that prices vary — a 5-hour ride may cost around $70 — and tickets most often need to be purchased in person.
 You can see a comprehensive bus schedule here.